OwenFeik/realmview/README.md

 * Preview snapping, show dimensions
 * Scale battlemap by dragging 3*3 on grid.
 * Add a playground for non-logged-in users.
+* Add button to project page to launch game.

 ## Bugs

+* When hitting launch game there's a navigation warning.
+* Disconnect while not doing anything is too fast.
+* Nebula image added as solid colour.
+Fixed on refresh.
+* Only able to select sprites created on current websocket.

 ### Low priority.